mark-watson/Ollama_in_Action_Book/manuscript/Colab_Finetuning_1.md

 771M 771M Dec  5 15:51 /content/model/unsloth.Q4_K_M.gguf
 ```

-## Copying the GGUF File to Your Laptop and Creating a Ollama Modelfile
+### Copying the GGUF File to Your Laptop and Creating a Ollama Modelfile

-Depending on how fast your Internet speed is, it might take five or ten minutes to download the GGUF file since it is &&1M in size:
+Depending on how fast your Internet speed is, it might take five or ten minutes to download the GGUF file since it is about 1G in size:

 ```python
 from google.colab import files